Official-Husko/mul-tor/README.md

 ### Q&A
 <details>
   <summary>Open Q&A</summary>
-  Q: Where did the sites like Anonfiles go?
+  Q: Where did the sites like Anonfiles.com go?

-  A: Anonfiles threw in the towel.
+  A: Anonfiles.com threw in the towel.
 With that the mirrors are also gone.

   Q: How do I get the API key?\
   A: Click on the blue yes in the Api Key Required row for the site you wish to get a key for.

   Q: I want to request a site.\
-  A: Check the rejected sites and issues page if it hasn't already been mentioned.
-If it hasn't feel free to open a new issue.
+  A: Please first check the [rejected sites][3] and [issues page][4] to ensure it hasn't been previously mentioned.
+If not, feel free to open a new issue.

   Q: What about rejected sites?\
   A: I will check the sites every once in a while to see if the issues i mentioned have been resolved.
 If you know the issue has been resolved or why i encountered an issue feel free to open a new issue.